 (a) We will pass your complaint to Mr I Robson who has overall responsibility for complaints within 5 days.

 (b) He will ask the member of staff who acted for you to provide a report in relation to your complaint within 5 days.

 (c) He will then examine their report and the information in your complaint and, if necessary, he may also speak to them.
 This may take up to 5 days from receiving their reply and the file.

-(d) Mr Burke will then write to you with his preliminary findings in relation to your complaint.
+(d) Mr Robson will then write to you with his preliminary findings in relation to your complaint.
 This will normally be done within 5 days of receiving their report and file.

-4. It may be that Mr Burke will then invite you to a meeting to discuss and hopefully resolve your complaint.
+4. It may be that Mr Robson will then invite you to a meeting to discuss and hopefully resolve your complaint.

 6. At this stage if you are still not satisfied you can contact us again.
 We will then arrange for our decision to be reviewed by another Partner of the firm within 10 days.